MicrosoftDocs/learn/learn-pr/iot/examine-azure-iot-solution-monitoring-logging/includes/4-diagnostic-settings.md

 * The destination can't be the same Log Analytics workspace that your Application Insights resource is based on.

 * The Application Insights user can't have access to both workspaces.
-Set the Log Analytics access control mode to Requires workspace permissions.
-Through Azure role-based access control, ensure the user only has access to the Log Analytics workspace the Application Insights resource is based on.
+Set the Log Analytics access control mode to **Requires workspace permissions**.
+Through Azure role-based access control, ensure that the user only has access to the Log Analytics workspace the Application Insights resource is based on.

 These steps are necessary because Application Insights accesses telemetry across Application Insight resources, including Log Analytics workspaces, to provide complete end-to-end transaction operations and accurate application maps.
 Because diagnostic logs use the same table names, duplicate telemetry can be displayed if the user has access to multiple resources that contain the same data.